 - State management in the rules checking, as event processing is location dependent.
 We need to efficiently and reliably track the location of goods and trucks.

-- Location could be more complicated and require geohashing or similar to determine which things are co-located based on location and distance.
+- The location could be more complicated and require geohashing or similar to determine which things are co-located based on location and distance.

 - The rules could be used for planning and optimizing goods movements (before movement), checking each movement immediately, checking at the end of a delivery, and compliance/auditing sometime after deliveries.
 Historical goods, location, RFID, and sensor data needs to be available long enough to do this.